Taugeshtu/so-sorcery/README.md

 - [x] Accumulate costs also over all workspaces
 - [x] Feels like cost calc is somewhat buggy...
 Needs a second pass
     - turned out the problem was that until the .sorcery file was pulled into the editor, it didn't count.
 Couldn't find a more elegant way to solve this other than workspace-wide storage `sorcery.mem` in project root.
 All good; that's going to also store workspace-wide memories later
+- [x] Somehow pipe psyches' display names into the frontend... wait, can we use display names to store?
+Probably not a good idea, BUT we do need them unique, maybe?..
 - [x] move the "busy" state into a composite extractor method on SessionController?
 Which can check its workers...
 Will also let UI show WHICH of the workers is busy

 ### 0.8.x